Slip length for a viscous flow over spiky surfaces: Riblets with periodic gaps

+To appreciate the effect of the pillar height, we need to incorporate the flow between pillars.
+This flow indeed depends on the gaps between the pillars in the row.
+Without the gaps the solution is given by Eqs.~(\ref{EE2}, \ref{EE3}).
+To deduce an approximate model of the flow with gaps we use the well-known framework of slip length that was conventionally applied for the analytical treatment of the Stokes flow with the periodic boundary conditions \cite{Rothstein_2010,Philip_1972,Lauga_2003,Asmolov_2012}.

+Assume that the periodic system of pillars that was formed by the 2D riblets with the periodic identical gaps as shown in Fig.~\ref{fig:Fig2}.
+Near the edges of the gaps the flow has strong downstream dependency that rapidly (exponentially) disappears in the traverse direction, so that the flow between riblets becomes uniform in the downstream direction with its velocity being determined by the size of the gaps (for details, see \cite{Asmolov_2012} and references therein).

 Let $x,y$ denote the horizontal and vertical axis, respectively, and the $z$ axis is directed along the riblets (and flow velocity) as shown in Fig. \ref{fig:Fig2}.
-The boundary condition at the solid part of the riblets is $v =0$ (no-slip) and at the gaps, the boundary condition is $\partial_x v =0$ (no tangential stress).
-Applying the aforementioned arguments, the alternating boundary conditions at the riblet surface ($y < H, x = \pm W/2 $) imply that this surface (grey spikes in Fig. \ref{fig:Fig1}c) can be treated with boundary homogenisation framework \cite{Berezhkovskii_2004,Skvortsov_2015a,Hewett_2016,Lindsay_2018}, or, more specifically, it becomes partly hydrophobic and can be modeled with a radiation boundary condition:
+The boundary condition at the solid part of the riblets is $v =0$ (no-slip) and at the gaps, the boundary condition is $\partial_x v =0$ (no tangential stress ).
+Applying the aforementioned arguments, the alternating boundary conditions at the riblet surface ($y < H, x = \pm W/2 $) imply that this surface (grey riblets in Fig. \ref{fig:Fig1}c) can be translated to the problem of Stokes flow over a texture of superhydrophobic transverse strips \cite{Rothstein_2010,Philip_1972,Lauga_2003,Asmolov_2012} and analytically treated with the effective boundary condition